BRUCEORANGE

 If a covered event forces you to close your business temporarily, business interruption insurance can cover lost income and operating expenses.

-See also Bewildered About Organization Insurance Policy Plan Coverage Policies
+See also Organization Insurance Policy Plan Policies Coverage - Pub and Club

 5. Professional Liability Insurance